 The management of the Trust is the responsibility of the Trustees who are elected and co-opted under the terms of the Articles of Association.
-The Board of Trustees at 31 August 2022 comprised three founder Trustees and six co-opted Trustees.
+The Board of Trustees at 31 August 2023 comprised 3 founder Trustees and 5 Member-appointed Trustees.
 Trustees are appointed through a process whereby they are interviewed by Trustees and Members followed by a recommendation to the Members for ratification.
-We have consulted local experts, Inspiring Governance and Academy Ambassadors for the recruitment pool.
+Services such as Inspiring Governance and Governors for Schools have been used for the recruitment pool.

-Policies and Procedures Adopted for the Induction and Training of Trustees
+Policies and Procedures Adopted for the Induction & Training of Trustees

 New Trustees are provided with an induction session with the Chair and Vice Chairs of the Trust Board.
-All Trustees have attended relevant training courses for their role and a record of continuous professional development is kept by the Trust's Governance Professional.
+All Trustees have undertaken relevant training courses for their role and a record of continuous professional development is kept by the Trust's Governance Manager.